Israeli president heads to the Hill as several progressives protest his visit

 "While I appreciate my colleague's clarification, at a time of rising antisemitism in Ohio and nationwide, this kind of inflammatory rhetoric is dangerous," Brown said in a statement.

 Several House progressive lawmakers, including New York Reps.
-Alexandria Ocasio-Cortez and Jamaal Bowman, as well as Minnesota Rep. Ilhan Omar and Missouri Rep. Cori Bush, have said they will not attend Wednesday's speech.
+Alexandria Ocasio-Cortez and Jamaal Bowman, Minnesota Rep. Ilhan Omar, Missouri Rep. Cori Bush, and Michigan Rep. Rashida Tlaib have said they will not attend Wednesday's speech.

 "My decision to not attend in no way stems from a lack of support for the existence of the State of Israel," Bowman said in a statement.
 "On the contrary, it is out of concern that there is no sense of urgency about ensuring the safety and security of all Israelis and Palestinians in the region and finally achieving a two-state solution."